Updated: Sep 13

 The knowledgeable expedition team kept our attention in the Ice Lounge with presentations about the history, geology, marine environment, and wildlife of this unique region of our planet.
 Undersea specialists showed us photos of sea stars and other creatures which live below the surface and discussed this region's life-giving plankton and krill.

 Our taste buds went on a culinary journey.
 The cuisine was an epicurean delight with exemplary service.
-We appreciate that most all food is locally sourced when at port and sustainable.
+Meals were creative with flavors perfectly synchronized.
+We appreciate that almost all food is locally sourced and sustainable.
 Dining always came with views as restaurants have panoramic windows and there's heated al fresco dining, too.

 Staterooms and public spaces check all the boxes of refined décor, comfort, and function.
 I recommend a balcony so that you don’t miss any scenery or critters.
 Public spaces include a spacious yoga studio, spa, saunas, library, and computer stations.
 Views were never missed with floor-to-ceiling windows in the lounges and ample outdoor space for unobstructed viewing and photography.
-A shout out to the ship's hotel manager, Laura Fuentes, who went above and beyond in overseeing everyone's creature comforts.
+A shout-out to our ship's hotel manager, Laura Fuentes, who went above and beyond in overseeing everyone's creature comforts.

 Lindblad Expeditions partners with National Geographic for incredible journeys.
 We noticed how smoothly the ship handled rough conditions due to the X-Bow design and we learned that it could go faster through rough seas.
 Speed would certainly be beneficial during a turbulent Drake Passage crossing.
 We chose Lindblad Expeditions because they have the most experience in taking passengers to the White Continent.
 The Resolution and the Endurance ships have the highest ice-breaking capability of passenger ships (PC 5 Category A), GPS positioning without requiring an anchor, quick deployment of Zodiacs, and more state-of-the-art and eco-friendly features.
 So, you may think it’s all about engineering, but the ship has the creature comforts of a five-star hotel.
 The décor is elegant and modern.
 As you walk down the hall on Deck 8 your eyes land on an inviting black lacquered grand piano and then a fireplace surrounded by comfy seating.
 The entire experience scored a perfect 10.
 Thank you, Captain Martin Graser, and the entire staff and crew!